slightlynybbled/coffeecam/readme.rst

 Environment Setup
 ===================

-How to set up your linux environment, RAM drive, etc.
+In order to reduce wear on your SD card, you should set up a RAM drive that can be utilized to serve the constantly-changing image.
+An example of how to do this may be found in the `setup directory </setup>`_.

 -------------------
 Running